vgnshiyer/CS-Handbook/DevOps/Kubernetes/Readme.md

 This sets up autoscaling for the nginx-deployment based on CPU utilization, with a minimum of 2 replicas, a maximum of 5 replicas, and a target CPU utilization of 80%.

+**maxSurge and maxUnavailable parameters**
+The maxSurge and maxUnavailable parameters control how many pods can be created above the desired number of pods and how many pods can be unavailable during the update.

+**maxSurge** is the maximum number of pods that can be created above the desired number of pods.
+It can be a number or a percentage.
+The default value is 25%.

+**maxUnavailable** is the maximum number of pods that can be unavailable during the update.
+It can be a number or a percentage.
+The default value is 25%.

 ### Different types of deployments.

 source: aws docs